House Suites

 Development Permit

-A Development Permit is required to ensure that the secondary suite complies with the Land Use Bylaw in regards to zoning, location, and parking requirements.
+A Development Permit is required to ensure that the House Suite complies with the Zoning Bylaw in regards to zoning, location, and parking requirements.

 How long does it take to process?